-A 55-mile line between Opelika and Goodwater, Alabama, the S&M began in 1854 as the Opelika and Talladega Railroad.
-After failing to construct any track, the O&T was reorganized in 1861 as the Opelika and Tuscumbia Railroad, just as the Civil War began.
+A 55-mile line between Opelika and Goodwater, Alabama, the Savannah & Memphis began in 1854 as the Opelika & Talladega Railroad.
+After failing to construct any track, the O&T was reorganized in 1861, just as the Civil War began, as the Opelika & Tuscumbia Railroad.

 In 1866, the Opelika & Tuscumbia was reorganized again,

 this time under the name Savannah & Memphis Railroad.
 Track

 construction finally began in earnest, but by 1874 the company

 had only reached Goodwater.
 In 1880, the S&M was sold at foreclosure to the Columbus & Western